-The soil around my old property is largely sand and gravel.
-It drains quickly, making it the perfect for this variety of horsetail.
+Soils comprised largely of sand and gravel drain quickly, making them perfect for this variety of horsetail.
 Other varieties grow in more marshy areas.
-If the plant is dried into hay the toxin may have a greater effect than in the fresh plant.
-The toxin in this plant destroys the Vitamin B in the horse's blood.
+The plant can be toxic whether dried and baled into hay, or consumed as the fresh plant.
+The toxin in this plant inactivates thiamin (vitamin B1) in the horse's gastrointestinal tract.

 05 of 11

-A horse would have to eat a large quantity of lamb's quarters for the toxin to take effect.
-Unless there is no other feed available it is unlikely a horse will eat this plant.
+A horse would have to eat a large number of lamb's quarters for the toxin to take effect.
+Unless there is no other feed available, it is unlikely a horse will eat this plant.

-If a horse consumes a large quantity of... lamb's quarters symptoms may include:
+If a horse consumes a large number of lamb's quarters symptoms may include: